-Tim MacGabhann will join us as one of our UTV Reading Fellows in the fiction, journalism & poetry master classes.
+Tim MacGabhann was a UTV Reading Fellow in the fiction, journalism & poetry master classes in 2020 and led the Fiction Manuscript Seminar in 2022.
 Get to know him in this exclusive interview with Under the Volcano.

 What books are you currently reading?